 Health and Human Services Learning Community

-Residential Learning Communities (RLC) allow you to live with other students sharing the same academic major or special interest.
-As an RLC member, you have the opportunity to attend social and academic programs with other students, interact with faculty outside of the classroom, and get to know an upper division Community Mentor who shares your major or interest area.
+It is an awesome opportunity to live in a freshman hall with other students (20-30) who share your academic major or interests.
+You will be able to attend social and academic programs together, interact with faculty outside of the classroom, and get to know an upper division Community Mentor (student) who shares your major or career path.What are Common Courses?

 Why do I want to participate in an RLC?

 By participating in the Residential Learning Community program you benefit from taking one or two classes with others in your community.
 These “courses in common” allow you to attend class with other RLC members and form study groups around those classes.
 For this RLC, those courses include:

 - BIO 181 – Unity of Life I: Life of the Cell: This is an introductory course for biology majors and other related fields.
 This course emphasizes the unifying molecular and cellular principles of all life on earth.

 - BIO 201 – Human Anatomy/Physiology I: This courses introduces students to the integumentary, skeletal, muscular, nervous, and sensory systems in health and disease